-What do I need to do for an ESTA extension because of the coronavirus travel ban?
+What do I need to do for an ESTA extension because of Coronavirus travel ban?

-To request an ESTA coronavirus extension under the Satisfactory Departure option you need to contact the Deferred Inspection Office in New York or New Jersey as your ports of entry.
-Once you contact them you will need to provide your name, date of birth and passport information.
+To request an ESTA Coronavirus extension under the Satisfactory Departure option you need to contact the Deferred Inspection Office in New York or New Jersey as your ports of entry.
+Once you contacted them you will need to provide your name, date of birth and passport information.
 You may also be required to provide your flight itineraries (past and current).
-If your ESTA period of stay expires in 14 days or less starting the day you contacted the Deferred Inspection Office, you may request an ESTA extension of stay due to the coronavirus travel ban.
+If your ESTA period of stay expires in 14 days or less starting the day you contacted the Deferred Inspection Office, you may request an ESTA extension of stay due to Coronavirus travel ban.
 However, if your ESTA authorized stay already expired, the authorities will adjudicate on case by case basis.
-I recommend you contact an experienced immigration attorney who will help you with your ESTA coronavirus extension of stay case.
+I recommend you contact an experienced immigration attorney who will help you with your ESTA Coronavirus extension of stay case.

 Disclaimer: This blog article is provided by Pandev Law, LLC for general educational and informational purposes only.
 Although this article discusses general legal issues, it does not constitute legal advice nor does it establish an attorney-client relationship.
 No reader should act or refrain from acting on the basis of any information presented in this article, or elsewhere on this website, without seeking the advice of appropriate legal counsel, or other professional counsel, licensed in the relevant jurisdiction.
 Pandev Law, LLC expressly disclaims any and all liability with respect to any actions taken, or not taken, based on any content of this article or website.
 This blog article may constitute attorney advertising.
 Prior results do not guarantee a similar outcome.